BoPang1996/Deep-RNN-Framework/README.md

 # Deep RNN Framework

-This is the code for the paper [Deep RNN Framework for Visual Sequential Applications](https://arxiv.org/abs/1811.09961) by Bo Pang, Kaiwen Zha, Hanwen Cao, Chen Shi, and Cewu Lu.
+This is the code for **CVPR 2019** paper [Deep RNN Framework for Visual Sequential Applications](https://arxiv.org/abs/1811.09961) by Bo Pang, Kaiwen Zha, Hanwen Cao, Chen Shi, and Cewu Lu.

 Please follow the instructions to run the code.